Buying golf drivers can be a PITA, especially if you don't know what you want or need. With this "ultimate guide", you're going to learn:

 Remember when I said I was also working on my game?
 Knowing now what I wish I knew then, the only reason why that worked out was because I was overhauling my swing.

-Normally, a driver loft change of one degree won’t do diddly squat for you, but that also kind of assumes nothing else changes.
+Normally, a driver loft change of one degree won’t do diddly squat for you.
+This also kind of assumes nothing else changes, though.

 In my case, a lot changed.
 My impact position improved, for starters.
 My swing speed also increased.
 My angle of attack increased.
 In short, my impact conditions were better.